zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Do not take views, do not pardo, do not enter.
 Should not be redone. should not enter, should not enter

-[APZ 72.3] (#apz72 .3) {#apz72 .3.ref .apz} "Looking for comfort in the heart”
+[APZ 72.3] (#apz72 .3) {#apz72 .3.ref .apz} "Looking for comfort in the heart"
 The comfort of the heart is the shanness of the academic Ragaya, the Dheshaya Shanity, Shanity of Mohaya, of the transplanted hatred of the Crop, of virtue, of the Dosage, Esch_way, in the deception of sortness, in stiffness, in assembling, in the way In the most mankind, in all the follicles of the medium size, in all the impurity, in all In afflictions, in all burners.
 In all the assemblies of all happenings Shanity, redemption, redemption, constipation.
-“Search” is a search How to look, decideRequires to do.
-“Noditimi” is
+"Search" is a search How to look, decideRequires to do.
+"Noditimi" is
 I did not see, did not see, did not redeemate.

 [Msdiv 73] (#msdiv73) {#msdiv73 .ref .msdiv} (9 - 4)

-[APZ 73.1] (#apz73 .1) {#apz73 .1 .ref .apz} "Any judgments contemplated”
+[APZ 73.1] (#apz73 .1) {#apz73 .1 .ref .apz} "Any judgments contemplated"
 To take the view of December, the judgment goes to the saw.
-“Thought” is a monitization The prepared put is born by a reposition, number, reason A tuberculosis doctrine, a doctrine, a pause doctrine, a detritus doctrine, Veparinama Dharmaekai is the term “Magandiyathama”.
+"Thought" is a monitization The prepared put is born by a reposition, number, reason A tuberculosis doctrine, a doctrine, a pause doctrine, a detritus doctrine, Veparinama Dharmaekai is the term "Magandiyathama".
 Verses Collectors.
 Verses are sacred, luxury.
-“Magandea” is a Brahman is the name, the imposition, the law.
+"Magandea" is a Brahman is the name, the imposition, the law.

-[APZ 73.2] (#apz73 .2) {#apz73 .2 .ref .apz} "Will it be good that the heart is comfort They shall be said in the same way” and 'they' are 'in the same way as December.
+[APZ 73.2] (#apz73 .2) {#apz73 .2 .ref .apz} "Will it be good that the heart is comfort They shall be said in the same way" and 'they' are 'in the same way as December.
 Optic Gathuvoi tells the Gathuvoi 'Muni' here (2-8) 10 'Muni' Should be completed and used from where 14.)
 The craving network was exceeded The same name Muni.
-In the views of “order of action”, such as:
+In the views of "order of action", such as:
 Do not take views.
 I do not paramour, do not enter, in education Shanness is true.

-[APZ 73.3] (#apz73 .3) {#apz73 .3.ref .apz} "Some This Idea” is a certain
+[APZ 73.3] (#apz73 .3) {#apz73 .3.ref .apz} "Some This Idea" is a certain
 Objective The term 'how' if 'is known by educators Doubt critique, query critique, no one queries, is it not:
 How, how and how.
-“By the educators” is by fishermen, by panders By, the prognosts are called by the intelligentsia.
-“Known” is known.
+"By the educators" is by fishermen, by panders By, the prognosts are called by the intelligentsia.
+"Known" is known.
 It was said, was devoted.
 Worred, formed.
 Divide was, was described, was profiled.